-In correlation with the AhR/CYP1 pathway, Kubi et al. have demonstrated an association between the upregulation of HDAC7 with β -cell dysfunction and impaired insulin secretion in hESCs treated with a low dose of AhR inducer, TCDD, suggesting that inhibition of HDAC7 could be a promising targeted therapy for treating T2DM (89).
-In addition, a ChIP assay conducted in HepG2 and human breast cancer MCF-7 cells treated with 100 nM TCDD showed induction of different types of histone modifications, including H3K9Ac, H3K14Ac, H4Ac, and H3K4me3 at the CYP1A1 and CYP1B1 promoters in MCF-7 cells and only the CYP1A1 promoter region in HepG2 cells (93,106).
-Given that histone restructuring involved H3K4me3 and H3K9Ac are associated with changes in gene expression relevant to diabetes, and the AhR/CYP1 pathway also induces the modification of certain histones such as H3K9Ac and H3K4me3, it is believable that histone-mediated epigenetic regulation could act as a potential mechanistic link between AhR/CYP1 activity and β -cell dysfunction in diabetes.
-However, further studies are needed to further explore the pathways and the mediating mechanisms.
+In correlation with the AhR/CYP1 pathway, Kubi et al. [88] demonstrated an association between the upregulation of HDAC7 and β-cell dysfunction and impaired insulin secretion in hESCs treated with a low dose of the AhR inducer TCDD, suggesting that inhibition of HDAC7 could be a promising targeted therapy for treating T2DM.
+In addition, a ChIP assay conducted in HepG2 and human breast cancer MCF-7 cells treated with 100 nM TCDD showed the induction of various histone modifications, including H3K9Ac, H3K14Ac, H4Ac, and H3K4me3 at the CYP1A1 and CYP1B1 promoters in MCF-7 cells, and at the CYP1A1 promoter region in HepG2 cells only [92, 105].
+Given that histone modifications involving H3K4me3 and H3K9Ac are associated with changes in gene expression relevant to diabetes-and that the AhR/CYP1 pathway also induces modifications of specific histones, such as H3K9Ac and H3K4me3-it is plausible that histone-mediated epigenetic regulation may serve as a mechanistic link between AhR/CYP1 activity and β -cell dysfunction in diabetes.
+However, further studies are needed to explore the pathways and underlying mechanisms in greater detail.